sharkgurl/sharkgurl.github.io/_posts/2024-06-27-Data_Understanding.md

 tags: [Data Mining Pipeline, Data Understanding, Python]
 ---

 In this post, I’ll walk through a Python function that quickly calculates key statistics for dataset attributes, offering valuable insights into the data.
-Then, I will build a function to generate a scatter plot using Matplotlib to visually explore the dataset and uncover further insights.
+Then, I will build a function to generate a scatter plot using Matplotlib to explore the dataset and uncover further insights visually.
+By importing *unittest*, I will show you how to create test cases and ensure your functions and methods work properly.

 <br>

 # Table of contents